Types of Data

 *Example: Netflix Show's Personal Rating: hate, dislike, neutral, like, love*

-2. Nominal (each data point categorizes with inherent order, ranking, or level of strength)
+2. **Nominal (each data point categorizes without inherent order, ranking, or level of strength)**

 *Example: Types of Dog Breeds: Westie, Samoyed, Golden Doodle*